Mahi11353/Loan-Prediction-with-Various-ML-Models/README.md

 # 🏦 Loan Prediction Using Various Machine Learning Models

 This project aims to automate the loan approval process by predicting whether an applicant is eligible for a loan using supervised machine learning techniques.
-The models are trained and evaluated on real-world data, originally from [Kaggle Loan Prediction Dataset](https://www.kaggle.com/code/caesarmario/loan-prediction-w-various-ml-models).
+The models are trained and evaluated on real-world data set.

 ## 📌 Objective